 Being prepared before you get sky-high can help you to not feel as afraid of the excessive height as you otherwise would.
 You can get ready for an experience like skydiving by imagining ahead of time how you will feel in the situation, and picturing actions that you can take to feel better.
 Think about being in the plane on the way up to altitude, standing at the door, jumping out of the plane, and freefall… how do you expect to feel during those times?
 Visualizing the scenario in advance can help you to normalize the experience and not feel as nervous when the time comes.

 Rehearsing your relaxation techniques ahead of time can help you to feel more comfortable facing heights because in doing so you will be able to remember the techniques easily when you need them.
-There are a lot of physical symptoms like a fast heartbeat and quick breathing that accompany fear and can encourage panicky feelings.
+There are a lot of treatment options for physical symptoms like a fast heartbeat and quick breathing that accompany fear and can encourage panicky feelings.
 By knowing how to resolve your worries, such as with deep breathing, you can minimize your negative feelings, keep panic at bay, and become more relaxed.

 Don’t be upset with yourself if you don’t just get over your fear of heights instantly.
 It can take a decent amount of time to work through your fears.
 Instead, be proud of yourself for making progress!